-The TMDLs document describes the waterbodies, including location, drainage area, surface area, maximum depth, elevation and water quality class for each lake.
-It also provides background information on the development of the TMDLs, explaining that VTDEC has been monitoring the chemistry of many of these lakes since 1980.
+The TMDLs document describes the waterbodies, including location, drainage area, surface area, maximum depth, elevation and water quality class for each lake (Table 1, pg 1).
+It also provides background information on the development of the TMDLs, explaining that VTDEC has been monitoring the chemistry of these lakes for many years.

-The TMDL document determines annual loading limits for 7 acid impaired lakes identified on the 2004 §303(d) list.
-The methods used to complete these TMDLs are identical to the methods VTDEC used to complete TMDLs for 30 other acid impaired lakes in Vermont in 2003.
+The TMDL document determines annual loading limits for two acid impaired lakes identified on the 2010 § 303(d) list.
+The methods used to complete these TMDLs are identical to the methods VTDEC used to complete TMDLs for 30 other acid impaired lakes in Vermont in 2003 and another 7 impaired lakes in 2004.
 Because the source and type of the problematic loading was similar for all the lakes, a single analytical approach was used to determine each lake's loading capacity, or critical load.
-This approach allowed the packaging of the seven lake loading determinations into a single document, just as was done in 2003 for the 30 acid impaired lakes completed that year.
+This approach allowed the packaging of the two lake loading determinations into a single document, just as was done in 2003 for the 30 impaired lakes and again in 2004 for the 7 additional acid impaired lakes.